wangzqi/border-crossing-analysis/README.md

 The column, `Average`, is for the running monthly average of total crossings for that border and means of crossing in all previous months.
 In this example, to calculate the `Average` for the first line (i.e., running monthly average of total pedestrians crossing the US-Mexico Border in all of the months preceding March), it takes the average sum of total number of US-Mexico pedestrian crossings in February `156,891 + 15,272 = 172,163` and January `56,810`, and round it to the nearest whole number `round(228,973/2) = 114,487`

-`Note: For values like x.5, Python 3 rounds towards the the even integer while Python 2 rounds to the top`
+`Note: For values like x.5, Python 3 rounds towards the the even integer while Python 2 rounds to the ceil`

 ## Repo directory structure